-- To continue to support the local and national agenda of closing the poverty relating attainment gap through the successful implementation of Nurture and trauma-informed practice in schools. - To continue to support the delivery of positive outcomes and early interventions through ongoing development of the transition planning process for children with additional support needs in collaboration with Additional Support Needs (ASN) Team colleagues. - To continue to work collaboratively with colleagues in Education and across partner agencies to support the mental health and wellbeing of children and young people through the Moving Forward in Learning framework. - To provide high quality research and Career Long Professional Learning offers focusing on the most effective approaches for maximising learning and teaching and supporting mental health and wellbeing. - To work collaboratively with key partners to develop and enhance the support for and increase the attainment of our Care Experienced children and young people as part of the Corporate Parenting Strategy.
+- To continue to support the local and national agenda of closing the poverty relating attainment gap through the successful implementation of Nurture and trauma-informed practice in schools. - To continue to support the delivery of positive outcomes and early interventions through ongoing development of the transition planning process for children with additional support needs in collaboration with Additional Support Needs (ASN) Team colleagues. - To continue to work collaboratively with colleagues in Education and across partner agencies to support the mental health and wellbeing of children and young people through the Moving Forward in Your Learning framework, involvement in the Wellbeing Recovery Group and strategic planning around the national Mental Health Taskforce agenda. - To provide high quality research and Career Long Professional Learning offers focusing on the most effective approaches for maximising learning and teaching and supporting mental health and wellbeing. - To work collaboratively with key partners to develop and enhance the support for and increase the attainment of our Care Experienced children and young people as part of the Corporate Parenting Strategy.

-- To work collaboratively with Additional Support Needs Service colleagues on the development of key strategies to support the complexities associated with the implementation of Presumption of Mainstream agenda. - To support the local and national priority of supporting positive mental health for children and young people through the establishment of a School Counselling Service in response to the release of funding from Scottish Government to all local authorities. - To work collaboratively with colleagues in the Regional Improvement Collaborative to enhance practice and strategic delivery of services for children and young people with additional support needs.
+- To work collaboratively with ASN Team colleagues on the development of key strategies to support the complexities associated with the implementation of the Presumption of Mainstream agenda taking cognisance of the national ASN Review Report recommendations. - To support the local and national priority of ensuring positive mental health for children and young people through the development and evaluation of a School Counselling Service in response to the release of funding from Scottish Government to all local authorities. - To develop the Educational Psychology Service offer of therapeutic interventions through training and delivery of EMDR (Eye Movement Desensitisation and Reprocessing) support as part of the national Mental Health Taskforce agenda.